Rival bidders seek new place in the sun for Club Med

 But the Italian, whose offer is backed by South African hotel developer Sol Kerzner and Brazil's GP Investments, also wants to invest more aggressively in Latin America and Europe.

-Tour operators TUI TT.L and Thomas Cook (TCG.L) for instance are on multiples of 0.23 and 0.20 respectively.
+Tour operators TUI and Thomas Cook for instance are on multiples of 0.23 and 0.20 respectively.